5-year-old Julianna Snow had a way of turning things on her head

 But she didn’t show any signs of jealousy or resentment.
 Or as her mother said at her funeral Saturday, Julianna never felt sorry for herself.

-played at her funeral, her father, Steve Snow, carries Julianna into the house after a long hospital stay in which she was repeatedly subjected to painful procedures for which she could not be sedated, such as having a tube stuck down her nose and throat and into her lungs.
+In a video played at her funeral, her father, Steve Snow, carries Julianna into the house after a long hospital stay in which she was repeatedly subjected to painful procedures for which she could not be sedated, such as having a tube stuck down her nose and throat and into her lungs.

 She doesn’t look like a traumatized child, though.
 She walks into her living room, decorated with balloons and banners.
 “I love all this stuff,” she says with a huge smile on her face.